gogs1998/ACIQ/README.md

 pnpm dev
 ```

-The React shell calls the engine at `http://127.0.0.1:8000/health` and shows the current status.
+The React shell calls the engine at `http://127.0.0.1:8000` for health checks, suggestions, and the review workflow.

 ### Formatting and linting